andrewleverette/rust_warp_api/README.md

 - Testing can be added to confirm that the endpoints are behaving as expected
 - Functionality can added to the `db` module to allow for saving the data store by overwriting the JSON file.
 - The simple data store could be replaced with an actual database like PostgreSQL or even MongoDB.
+- Also, when the server is stopped using an interrupt signal from the command line, an error is thrown.
+This could be refactored to perform a graceful shutdown.